StatCan/aaw-security-proposal/04-storage.md

 > process be approved, providing a write-only bucket in the Unclassified
 > instance mapped to a read-only bucket on the Protected B instance.

-## Receiving and outputing Protected B data to/from AAW
+## Receiving and outputting Protected B data to/from AAW

 This proposal does not propose a solution for receiving Protected B data into the environment nor for extracting output from completed analysis.
 This will